 A big surprise is a brief interview with actress Veronica Hurst, who communicates affection for her Hollywood debut even if she has only very generalized memories of the experience.
 Loaned out to Allied Artists, Ms. Hurst filmed two pictures in quick succession.
 On a break in the filming, she traveled to San Francisco to visit relatives of her boyfriend William Sylvester, the future star of 2001: A Space Odyssey.

 An original trailer is in clean, sharp 3-D as well.
 3-D enthusiasts with the proper equipment don’t need to be sold on The Maze.
 My shelf of 3-D attractions contains a growing number of Golden-Era ’50s classics, a bunch of which are due to the work of The 3-D Film Archive.
 Their next is supposed to be the adventure movie Sangaree with Fernando Lamas and Arlene Dahl.
 Right now I wish somebody could set a fire underneath Hollywood to not abandon the excellent Blu-ray 3-D system.
 Perhaps when James Cameron’s new Avatar films come out (?) there’ll be a resurgence.
 The John Wayne western Hondo was remastered in excellent 3-D years ago; it really needs a home video release in depth.
-It would probably draw crowds with a theatrical reissue.
+A theatrical reissue would surely draw crowds.

 Reviewed by Glenn Erickson